 Traumatic brain injury (TBI) happens when a sudden, external, physical assault damages the brain.
 It is one of the most common causes of disability and death in adults.
 TBI is a broad term that describes a vast array of injuries that happen to the brain.
-The damage can be focal (confined to one area of the brain) or diffuse (happens in more than one area of the brain).
+The damage can be confined to one area of the brain or in more than one area of the brain.
 The severity of a brain injury can range from a mild concussion to a severe injury that results in coma or even death.

 Brain injury may happen in one of two ways:

 Closed brain injury.
 Closed brain injuries happen when there is a nonpenetrating injury to the brain with no break in the skull.
 A closed brain injury is caused by a rapid forward or backward movement and shaking of the brain inside the bony skull that results in bruising and tearing of brain tissue and blood vessels.
 Closed brain injuries are usually caused by car accidents, falls, and increasingly, in sports.
 Shaking a baby can also result in this type of injury (called shaken baby syndrome).

 Penetrating brain injury.
 Penetrating, or open head injuries happen when there is a break in the skull, such as when a bullet pierces the brain.

 Diffuse axonal injury is the tearing of the brain's long connecting nerve fibers (axons) that happens when the brain is injured as it shifts and rotates inside the bony skull.
 DAI usually causes coma and injury to many different parts of the brain.
 The changes in the brain are often microscopic and may not be evident on computed tomography (CT scan) or magnetic resonance imaging (MRI) scans.